 - Route 66 and Flagstaff, Arizona

-Initially I was going to go alone.
-I really wanted to take this trip, however, I couldn’t find anyone, who could join me, so I thought that alone travel could be nice experience as well.
+Initially, I was going to go alone.
+I really wanted to take this trip, however, I couldn’t find anyone, who could join me, so I thought that alone travel could be a nice experience as well.
 But true is saying “when you travel, you never travel entirely alone”, especially in the places, that you can find other people.
 So, thanks to handy coincidences, it turned out, that I met my old friends during this trip and also made some new ones, still benefiting from traveling alone and doing what I wanted!
 Pretty cool, huh? 🙂

 Flights and planes

-Flight was nice and not too long, in the smallest airplane, that I ever been to (even smaller than Ryanair planes!).
+The flight was nice and not too long, in the smallest airplane, that I ever been to (even smaller than Ryanair planes!).
 However, with some free snacks and drinks (United airlines).
 I was also able to see great mountains and the New Mexico desert when approaching Alburquerque from the air.

 After some more adventures (my friend’s flight was delayed because of faulty planes, I couldn’t contact him and I was waiting for couple of hours on the airport not sure if we’ll finally meet), we finally got to the rental cars office, ready to start the journey!